RMI-PACTA/r2dii.plot/tests/testthat/_snaps/qplot_emission_intensity.md

 # Prints title as expected

-    Emission Intensity Trend for the Automotive Sector
+    Emission Intensity Trend for the Cement Sector

 # Prints axis labels as expected